 My sisters, and some of my younger cousins, immediately gathered and started an impromtu choir of wailing and crying because Thanksgiving had devolved into a dysfunctional madness and the turkey had now died -- yet again.
 And I was so upset with Vincent that I told him he was responsible for all the crying and for the ruination of Thanksgiving dinner.

 Upon hearing this, Vincent seemed to sober up a little, pulled himself up, said, “I’ll fix this,” and began picking up the pieces of the turkey.

 I was beyond shocked, said,

-“How the hell are you going to fix this, Vincent, the turkey is gone!”
+“How the hell are you going to fix this, Vincent, that turkey is done!”

 Vincent, “You’ll see,” he mumbled as I left to go outside for a walk, unable to take it anymore.

 When I returned, Vincent and my sisters were busy trying to sew the turkey back together again and it was so funny, I had to laugh and we all started laughing.
 I mean, this turkey was all discombobulated, legs akimbo, stitched all together like some horror story monstrosity.
 And true to form, we christened the turkey, “Frankenstein’s Turkey,” and while attempting to put it together, one of my sisters chuckled and intoned, “It’s alive!
 It’s alive!” and we all started really laughing.

 Eventually, when the rest of the family finally returned, my mother saw us all laughing, took one look at the turkey, and she started cracking up.
 I mean, it was impossible to look at this thing and not laugh.
 And that’s how we spent that Thanksgiving, eating a horribly tortured and reconstructed turkey.
 And believe it or not, we often reminisce about that day, thankful that we have these stories to tell.